Generalized Hall currents in topological insulators and superconductors: General framework

 \section{General framework}

 Our starting point is a relativistic quantum field theory of free fermions in infinite $d+1$ dimensional Minkowski spacetime.
 The action is $S_\text{M}=\int d^{d+1}x\,\, \bar{\psi}\CD_\text{M}\psi$, where the fermion operator $\CD_\text{M}$ can include a position dependent mass term, {\it e.g.} one that exhibits defects like a domain wall or a vortex singularity, which will serve as proxies for a boundary.
 If the fermion operator $\CD_\text{M}$ hosts massless fermion states trapped in these defects, and the defects are space and time translation invariant in the co-dimensions, then the spectrum will include a state with zero momentum that is constant in the space-time coordinates of the defect, and is localized on the defect in the transverse direction(s).
 We wish to have a simple way to detect the existence of such states which makes manifest the underlying topology.
 The approach we use is to note that when $\CD_\text{M}$ is analytically continued to Euclidian time, the Euclidian fermion operator $\CD$ is an elliptic operator and the propagator $1/\CD$ will have poles corresponding to gapless Minkowski edge states with zero momentum.
 We detect these states by computing the index of $\CD$ --- the number of zeromodes of $\CD$ minus that of $\CD^\dagger$.
 One obstacle to this program is that the index only counts normalizable zeromodes, while the states we are discussing are constant in the noncompact boundary dimensions; another is that $\CD^\dagger$ also exhibits poles corresponding to these states.
 Both can be circumvented by adding ``diagnostic'' background fields that localize these states within the boundary without introducing a gap.
 This can be easily done when the diagnostic fields possess nontrivial spatial topology; an interesting feature of this approach is that the diagnostic fields are typically not fields that could have been introduced into the original Minkowski theory, as we will explain below.
-In the presence of these diagnostic fields, we find that possible solutions to $\CD^\dagger\psi=0$ are $delocalized$ and so the operator $\CD$ acquires a nonzero index.
-This effect is seen with the toy operator $\CD= \partial_x + \epsilon(x)$ which has a localized solution to $\CD\psi=0$ while the conjugate operator $\CD^\dagger=- \partial_x + \epsilon(x)$ does not.
+In the presence of these diagnostic fields, solutions to $\CD \psi=0$ can be localized, while those to $\CD^\dagger\psi=0$ are delocalized, resulting in a nonzero index for $\CD$.
+This effect is seen with the toy operator $\CD= \partial_x + \epsilon(x)$ (where $\epsilon(x) \equiv x/|x|$ plays the role of the diagnostic field) which has a localized solution to $\CD\psi=0$ while the conjugate operator $\CD^\dagger=- \partial_x + \epsilon(x)$ does not.
 The index then indicates the presence of a massless edge state in the Minkowski theory, provided that it persists in the limit that the energy density in the diagnostic fields tends to zero.